 10. Using resources

 The study of this science can lead to many exciting careers.
-Chemists apply their knowledge to fields as
+Chemists apply their knowledge to fields such as

 as: